London comes alive on the day of the marathon. Here’s what I hope is some helpful advice for London marathon runners.

 - Please, please, please – if you’re running with friends, don’t run more than 2 across – you will be irritating to other runners!

 - If you see anyone ill or injured on the course, if they’re not already being helped, call out to the nearest marshal.
-If you need to and only if it’s safe to do, help them to the side if they’re not already there.
+Only If you need to and it’s safe, help them to the side if they’re not already there.
 Keep going as you don’t want to cause congestion.

 - Enjoy!!!
 And do those miles.
 But remember, plan your pace and stick to it or go slower.
 Unless you’re a really experienced marathoner, going out faster than you have planned in the first half could mean a disastrous second half.